ahmed-taha1/Pdf-Modifer/README.md

 ## PDF Modifier
-Application features:
+# Application features:
 * Separate PDF file into pages each one will be saved in a separate PDF file
-* Choose a page from the PDF and split it as a single pdf file
+* Choose a page from the PDF and split it as a single PDF file
 * merge two PDF files into one PDF file
 * Convert from PDF to PNG files
 * Convert from image to PDF file